Infinitely many groups exhibiting intermediate growth in maximal sum-free sets: Preliminaries

 The analysis of $f_{\max}(G)$ and $f^*_{\max}(G)$ involves the application of the hypergraph container method.
 The following lemma presented in \cite{hassler2025notessumfreesetsAbelian} is an analogue of a result of Green and Ruzsa \cite{2005Sum}.
 The hypergraph container method~\cite{BMS, ST} gives better quantitative bounds, but they are not needed for our proofs.

 \begin{lemma}[\cite{2005Sum},\cite{hassler2025notessumfreesetsAbelian}] For every $\delta > 0$ there exists an $n_0 \in \N$ such that the following holds.
-If $G$ is a finite Abelian group of order $n \geq n_0$, then there is a container family $\cF$ of subsets of $G$ with the following properties.
+If $G$ is an Abelian group of order $n \geq n_0$, then there is a container family $\cF$ of subsets of $G$ with the following properties.

 (i) $|\cF| \leq 2^{\delta n}$.

 (ii) If $I \subseteq G$ is distinct sum-free, then $I$ is contained in some $F \in \cF$.

 (iii) Every $F \in \cF$ is of the form $F = A \cup B$, where $A$ is maximal sum-free and $|B| \leq \delta n$. \end{lemma}